dpressel/mint/README.md

 # MinT: Minimal Transformer Library

-A minimal implementation of common Transformers from scratch!
+A minimalistic implementation of common Transformers from scratch!

 ## A Tiny Library for Transformers from the ground up